MoStrick/buzzline-05-strickland/README.md

 - Ruff by Astral Software (Linter + Formatter)
 - **SQLite Viewer by Florian Klampfer**
 - WSL by Microsoft (on Windows Machines)

+### consumer_strickland
+How to get client_id and client_secret (step-by-step)

+Log in on desktop to your Reddit account.

+Open Developer Apps:
+go to https://www.reddit.com/prefs/apps (you must be logged in).

+Create a new app

+Scroll to Developed Applications → click create another app…

+name: learnmath-consumer (anything)

+type: select script

+description: optional

+about url: leave blank

+redirect uri: put exactly http://localhost:8080

+Click create app.

+Where to find the two values after creation

+On the app card you just created:

+Under the app name, you’ll see a small line that shows “personal use script” and a short string just below it.
+👉 That short string is your client_id.

+On the same card you’ll see “secret” followed by a long string.
+👉 That long string is your client_secret.

+(You do not need your Reddit password or 2FA for read-only access.
+Just client_id, client_secret, and a user_agent string.)

+Put them in your .env

+Create or edit the file at your repo root: .env (no quotes around values):

+REDDIT_CLIENT_ID=put_the_short_string_here
+REDDIT_CLIENT_SECRET=put_the_long_secret_here
+REDDIT_USER_AGENT=learnmath-category-consumer by u/YourRedditUsername
+REDDIT_SUBREDDIT=learnmath
+SQLITE_DB_PATH=data/insights.db

+Tip: Don’t commit .env to GitHub.
+Keep secrets local.
+(If .env isn’t in .gitignore, add it.)

+Make your code use read-only Reddit (no username/password)

+In consumers/consumer_strickland.py, use this builder:

+def build_reddit() -> praw.Reddit:
+    if not (REDDIT_CLIENT_ID and REDDIT_CLIENT_SECRET and REDDIT_USER_AGENT):
+        raise RuntimeError("Missing client_id/client_secret/user_agent in .env")
+    return praw.Reddit(
+        client_id=REDDIT_CLIENT_ID,
+        client_secret=REDDIT_CLIENT_SECRET,
+        user_agent=REDDIT_USER_AGENT,
+        check_for_async=False,  # avoids warnings
+    )

+Remove any use of REDDIT_USERNAME / REDDIT_PASSWORD.
+You won’t need them.

+Optional quick sanity check right after reddit = build_reddit():

+print("read_only?", reddit.read_only)  # should print True

+Run it

+From your project folder with the venv active:

+py -m consumers.consumer_strickland

+You should see:

+[consumer_molly] Streaming comments from r/learnmath → data/insights.db
+[ok] r/learnmath | <author> → <category>
+...

+If you still see 401:

+Double-check you created an app of type script (not “installed” or “web”).

+Re-copy the short string under the app name into REDDIT_CLIENT_ID.

+Re-copy the secret string next to the word secret into REDDIT_CLIENT_SECRET.

+Make sure your .env has no quotes and no trailing spaces.

+Want me to look at your current .env keys layout (with values redacted) and your build_reddit() function?
+Paste those parts (hiding the actual strings), and I’ll verify line-by-line.